 “Hey guys, let’s go, okay?”
 His two friends slowly gathered up their packs, and their size and ease with which they lifted them revealed that they couldn’t have contained gear enough to head into the wilderness overnight.
 “By the way, I’m Eric.
-That’s Ethan and David.”
+That’s Ethan and Mark.”

 “Eric?
 Nice to meet you.”
 I extended my hand with no clever experiment in progress, he shook it, and we kept hiking.
-I waved to David and Ethan who walked a few paces back, and lastly the Lumberjack followed, securing the gate behind us.
+I waved to Mark and Ethan who walked a few paces back, and lastly the Lumberjack followed, securing the gate behind us.